fastai/fastpages/_fastpages_docs/TROUBLESHOOTING.md

 See the [Upgrading guide](https://github.com/fastai/fastpages/blob/master/_fastpages_docs/UPGRADE.md).

-**In addition to upgrading**, if developing locally, refresh your Docker containers with the following commands:
+**In addition to upgrading**, if developing locally, refresh your Docker containers with the following commands from the root of your repo:

 `make remove` followed by `make build`